“State of Emergency” Crimes

 Crimes Facilitated by Conditions Arising in an Emergency

-Consider the fact that pursuant to Section 812.014 for “Theft, Robbery and Related Crimes” the statute provides, in part:
+Consider the fact that under Section 812.014 for “Theft, Robbery and Related Crimes,” the statute provides, in part:

 …if the [crime is committed] within a county that is subject to a state of emergency declared by the Governor under chapter 252, the [crime] is committed after the declaration of emergency is made, and the perpetration of the [crime] is facilitated by conditions arising from the emergency, the [crime is classified as one degree higher].